 Another awesome lodging option to consider if you'd prefer to be on the southern end of the lake closer to the Village is Dunham's Bay Resort.
 They're on the east side of the lake and just 15 minutes from the Village, they have on-site dining, and they offer a variety of lodging options to choose from: two-to-four units, numerous six-person units, and a mansion that has six units that sleeps six people each, for a total of 25 units on the property.

 Saturday Morning & Afternoon: Downhill Skiing at Gore Mountain

 Gore Mountain in North Creek is 45 to 50 minutes from Trout House and Dunham's Bay, and is a prime downhill skiing resort in the Adirondacks.
 When it snows, this is the place to go.
 In October of 2020 SKI Magazine highlighted Gore as having the most skiable terrain out of all the ski areas in New York (which, by the way, has more ski areas than any other state).

 You'll find everything from family-friendly terrain to glade skiing on Gore's 439 acres.
 New for the 2020 to 2021 season, they have upgraded the existing High Peaks Quad and Sunway Chair, each of which now extend farther up the mountain to bring you to the terrain you desire.
 Gore is typically open at 8:30am daily during the season.

-If you're planning to head back to Trout House after your ski adventure, make sure to grab something to eat at one of Gore's on-site dining options before going back.
-If you're returning to Dunham's Bay, you'll be heading through the Village, in which case we have a divine dining option for you.
+If you're planning to head back to Trout House after your ski adventure, make sure to grab something to eat at one of Gore's on-site dining options.
+Or, if you're going to head right back to Lake George, then we have a fantastic dining option for you.

-Saturday Night: A Fireside Dinner in the Village
+Saturday Night: A Fireside Dinner Just Outside the Village